sungnga/practice/React-2/apollo-music-share/README.md

   ```

 ### Build AddSong component:
-- After a user pasted in a song url and clicks on the Add Song button, a dialog window pops up that allows them to edit the song title, artist, and image thumbnail
+- After a user pasted in a song url and clicks on the Add button, a dialog window pops up that allows them to edit the song title, artist, and image thumbnail
 - In AddSong.js file:
   - Use makeStyles function from material-ui to customize styles
   ```js